jianliu10/jianliu.github.io/_posts/2018-12-21-DI-batch-promotion-enhancement.md

 ### TechnicalDebt-2: Use visual ETL tool to process complex data transformation logic

-   The DWS system uses Informatica jobs to extract, transform, and load Fact data.
+   The DWH system uses Informatica jobs to extract, transform, and load Fact data.
 Visual ETL tools like Informatica, Talend work great when the data transformation logic is simple and straightforwd.

    However, the visual ETL tools become unwieldly when the data transformation logic is complex.